alvgonzx/alvgonzx/README.md

 </p>

 ## About me
 I'm a Fullstack Developer with a focus on building web applications using modern technologies and simple architectures.
-I'm currently working on my own studying platform with AI built-in.
+I'm currently working on my own studying platform with built-in AI.

 ## Technologies